Every day Google blacklists over 10,000 websites for malware and approximately 50,000 for fraud each week.

 If you need your website updated quickly and don’t have an in-house IT team, it’s best to collaborate with a trusted website maintenance agency, that will take care of all of your IT issues and tasks.
 There are so many development companies that specifically specialize in WordPress, Magento, or both types of maintenance.

-When it comes to general development services, or specifically WordPress development, maintenance and security Digilite has years of experience in the industry and proved successful with various clients.
+When it comes to web development services, or specifically WordPress development, maintenance and security Digilite has years of experience in the industry and proved successful with various clients.
 Our specialist will surely take care of and solve all of your security and maintenance issues, giving you peace of mind and time to spend on what you love.

 No matter if you have a well-established website or are working on your new WordPress website launch checklist, we are here to provide you with the best results.